Australia's Next Top Model season 5: Final votes

-Controversy
+Controversies

 Before the season premiered, there was controversy over a number of issues.

 Sixteen-year-old Cassi Van Den Dungen was criticised for being a "proud bogan and smoker" with her mother in support, having to take anger-management classes to control her temper whilst participating in the series, and for being engaged and living with a 25-year-old bricklayer.
 She also received backlash from Hume City Council mayor Jack Ogilvie over comments in which she described her hometown of Sunbury as "like a ghetto", with the mayor stating that Van Den Dungen was a "very immature, silly little girl" and that "she owes Sunbury an apology.
 I wonder if she knows what a ghetto is.
 Sunbury is far from being a ghetto, far from it."

 Eighteen-year-old Mikarla Hussey's appearance initially shocked host Sarah Murdoch.
 In the second episode, a nutritionist assisted the contestants with healthy eating, weight management and lifestyle choices.
 Mikarla initially weighed 50 kg (110 lb) before production began.
 After her swimsuit photo shoot showed off her technically unhealthy body, she was forced to put on weight.

 Lola Van Vorst was involved in a nude photo scandal, involving pictures taken by an ex-boyfriend.

 On 6 June 2009, it was revealed that Clare Venema, Adele Thiel and Tahnee Atkinson had previous professional modelling experience that had not been disclosed during the show.